Margento/GraphPoem-DHSI-Singularity-Creative/README.md

 ## Citation

-If you use or reference this work, please cite both:
+If you use or reference this work, please cite (either of, or preferably both...):

 * analytical repository: https://github.com/Margento/GraphPoem-DHSI
 * creative repository: https://github.com/Margento/GraphPoem-DHSI-Singularity-Creative